 Getting to Know the STEM Challenge Judging Process

-Our team is currently screening all of the STEM Challenge submissions, scoring each game design with criteria focused on engaging, well-balanced gameplay and innovative/creative vision.
+Our team is currently screening all of the STEM Challenge submissions, scoring each game design with criteria focused on engaging, well-balanced gameplay just like at satta king and innovative/creative vision.
 In early September, the strongest entries from each category will advance as finalists and be evaluated by a panel of expert judges working in game design, education, and policy.
 Winners will be notified at the end of September and, pending verification, will be announced publicly at the National Awards Ceremony in early November.

 Recognizing New Developments in Outreach